jihooniab1/Study/Compiler/KoreaUniv/README.md

 6. F -> id
 ```

-Bottom-Up Parsing: Construct a parse tree beginning at the leaves and working up toward the root
+Bottom-Up Parsing: Construct a parse tree beginning at the leaves and working up toward the root <br>

 ![ex1](./images/Lec5_1.png)
 Construct rightmost-derivation in reverse